VincentBillard/hatch/README.md

 # Hatch

-Prepare easily your deployments on FTP using GIT
+Prepare easily your deployments on FTP using GIT.

 ## Installation